Proven-Paradox/shaper-system/Handbook.md

 Special: You may take this Lesson more than once, choosing a different element each time.
 The first time you gain an Ability with the [Elemental] tag, you also automatically gain Elemental Attunement for free once.
 Every additional instance of this Lesson costs 3 XP.

-#### Extended Duration Obstacles
-Increase the duration of any Terrain Abilities you use by a number of rounds equal to your Hero Tier.
-In addition, you can dismiss your own Terrain Abilities as a Minor action.
-// Need to keep an eye on scaling here

 #### First to Act
 Increase your Initiative modifier by your Hero Tier.
 Also, you gain Boon +2 on Initiative rolls.